 Yes, you should wait for your bundt cake to be almost completely cooled before removing it from the bundt tin.
 This will help ensure all your cake comes out of the tin and doesn’t get stuck.

 What’s the difference between a Bundt cake and a regular cake?

 The main difference between a bundt cake and a regular cake is the tin it is cooked in.
 Bundt cakes are cooked in beautifully shaped tins giving them their distinct look.
 Normal cakes are lighter, less dense and usually have a more traditional circle shape.

 Pin this easter nest bundt cake recipe to enjoy later

 Pin me for later or follow me @sewwhiteblog on Pinterest for my latest recipes and to discover my others.

 - 4 (4) medium eggs

 - 380 g (3. cups) plain flour / all purpose flour

 - ½ tsp (0.5 tsp) bicarbonate of soda

 - tiny pinch of salt

-- chocolate eggs I used 200g for this cake
+- chocolate eggs I used 200g mini eggs for this cake

-- Grease the tin well.
-I use melted butter and paint it on with a pastry brush and then I dust with plain flour which helps to find any places on the tin I’ve missed to grease.
+- Paint butter into the Bundt tin with a pastry brush.
+Then dust it with plain flour which helps to find any places on the tin I’ve missed to grease.
 Repeat if you find anywhere that isn't greased.

 - In the mixer or by hand cream together the butter and sugar until fluffy.